The Dream Show 4: Dream the Future

-The Dream Show 4: Dream The Future (stylized as NCT DREAM TOUR 'THE DREAM SHOW4 : DREAM THE FUTURE') is the ongoing fourth worldwide concert tour headlined by NCT Dream, the third sub-unit of a South Korean boy group NCT, in support of their fifth studio album Go Back to the Future (2025).
-The tour began in July 2025 and is set to conclude in January 2026.
+The Dream Show 4: Dream the Future (stylized as NCT DREAM TOUR 'THE DREAM SHOW4 : DREAM THE FUTURE') is the fourth worldwide concert tour headlined by NCT Dream, the third sub-unit of a South Korean boy group NCT, in support of their fifth studio album Go Back to the Future (2025).
+The tour began in July 2025 and concluded in March 2026.

 Background

 NCT Dream announced their fourth world tour in May 2025.
-The tour kicked off in July 2025 in Seoul with a 3-day concert in Gocheok Sky Dome starting on July 10.
+The tour kicked off in July 2025 in Seoul with a 3-day concert at Gocheok Sky Dome starting on July 10.
 On May 13, 2025, NCT Dream announced the first stops of the tour in Asia with more dates being announced later for Japan.

 The tour is set to include a concert at the Kai Tak Stadium in Hong Kong on August 30, 2025, marking the first time a K-pop group will hold a concert at the newly opened stadium.